 Kirby can defeat enemies that stand in his way by taking advantage of their elemental weakness.
 Cool!
 My kids love to play this game because basically, it’s all about saving the world from the clutches of the enemies which make them feel like superheroes every after the game.
 Well, it’s not just them actually but also me so.
 It’s a family thing!

-With the use of coins that were collectected, you can spend them in buying eggs which contain different looks for Yoshi not just for the sake of fashion and style it can also serve as his armor to combat the enemies.
-He can jump, pound the ground and uses his long tongue to eat enemies and turn them into eggs.
+With the use of coins that were collected, you can spend them on buying eggs that contain different looks for Yoshi not just for the sake of fashion and style it can also serve as his armor to combat the enemies.
+He can jump, pound the ground, and uses his long tongue to eat enemies and turn them into eggs.

 There are simple and fun to play short levels across various themed worlds.
 A very pleasant and relaxing game where you just take challenges and invent designs structured like most Super Mario games where you clear out enemies, collect smiling flowers and hidden souvenirs.
 If you want to play a particular stage to continue searching for hidden items or collect coins, you can do so because each stage is replayable.

 Amazing, isn’t it!
 It gives the players, especially kids, the feel to be in a fancy, crazy, fun-filled, and well-defined world of Yoshi where every detail was being considered and enhanced carefully by the developer, Good-feel, making it fascinating in the eyes of every gamer.